OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 aware of the directory where it resides.
 Any component added to such an assembly also does not know its path.
 The function *set_as_top* is available to denote an assembly as the top level assembly in the framework.
-Once an assembly is set as the top level assembly, it gains an absolute path which can be assessed through the function *get_abs_directory*.
+Once an assembly is set as the top level assembly, it gains an absolute path which can be accessed through the function *get_abs_directory*.

 The path that is set by *set_as_top* is always the current working directory